Yandex Cloud

 • Node from a Docker image

-You can deploy an individual notebook cell or a third-party Docker image as an independent service using nodes.
+You can deploy an individual notebook cell or a third-party Docker image as a standalone service using nodes.

 Warning